tamsky/rhodecode-enterprise-ce/docs/api/methods/pull-request-methods.rst

 get_pull_request
 ----------------

-.. py:function:: get_pull_request(apiuser, repoid, pullrequestid)
+.. py:function:: get_pull_request(apiuser, pullrequestid, repoid=<Optional:None>)

    Get a pull request based on the given ID.

    :param apiuser: This is filled automatically from the |authtoken|.
    :type apiuser: AuthUser
-   :param repoid: Repository name or repository ID from where the pull
+   :param repoid: Optional, repository name or repository ID from where
-       request was opened.
+       the pull request was opened.
    :type repoid: str or int
    :param pullrequestid: ID of the requested pull request.
    :type pullrequestid: int